Karuthamuthu: Season 3

-Balachandrika becomes the sub collector of the city and story goes around her life.
-Now the story turn to show the relationship between Balamol and Podimol.
-Balamol being a collector catches Podimol's wrongdoings and forms an instant dislike towards her, despite Bala's soft heart.
-Bala and Abhiram are in love with each other from quite a long time, but Podimol is attracted towards Abhiram, too.
+After 18 years, Balachandrika becomes the sub-collector of the city and story goes around her life.
+Now the story shows the relationship between Balamol and Podimol.
+Balamol, being a collector, catches Podimol's wrongdoings and forms an instant dislike towards her, despite Bala's soft heart.
+Bala and Abhiram are in love with each other for a long time, but Podimol is attracted to Abhiram, too.
 Bala secretly marries Abhiram, without Podimol's knowledge.
 Later Bala's family reveals that Podimol is Bala's cousin and Bala regrets the marriage, and starts taking care of her, even though Podimol doesn't know that Bala is married to Abhiram.
 Aromal, Sadu's son tries to convey the message to Gayathri that Bala is already married to her love.
 Gayathri rejects this idea saying that her blood, her sister won't let her fail.
 On the other hand, Bala and Abhiram spend time secretly with each other in the fear of Gayathri learning about their marriage.
 Meanwhile, Bala conceives and Gayathri learns of it later.
 Suicidal, she's saved by Bala.
-After treatment under Dr. Arun, she starts afresh and gets married to Ganesh, a gentleman with a strict mother.
-The family gets to know of Balan's death in Germany and is heartbroken.
-Bala does all the rituals of her father who left for his heavenly abode.
-She faints and gets admitted in the hospital where she experiences severe pains.
+After treatment under Dr. Arun, she starts afresh and marries Ganesh, a gentleman with a strict mother.
+The family learns of Balan's death in Germany and is heartbroken.
+Bala does all the rituals of her deceased father.
+She faints and is admitted to the hospital where she experiences severe pains.
 Her condition becomes critical when she is pushed from the stretcher by Stephen, a hitman hired by Shekharan.
 However, she survives the attack.
 Bala and Abhiram are blessed with a baby girl.
 The family rejoices.
 Meanwhile, Gayathri faces ill treatment from her mother-in-law who constantly berates her.
 However, her husband is supportive.

-Bala gets into an accident caused by Stephen due to which she loses her kid.
-The kid however turns out to be alive and is taken in by a church and is named Muthu.
+Bala gets into an accident caused by Stephen due to which she loses her daughter, Muthu, who, however, survives and is taken in by a church.
+Gayatri and Ganesh adopted Muthu without knowing that she is Bala's daughter.
+When Bala saw the child, she got some attraction towards the child.
+Gayatri and Ganesh raised Muthu with caring of Bala and Abhiram too.

 Season 4

-It portrayed the story of Muthu, the daughter of Abhiram and Bala.
+After 6 years, Muthu is studying in school, Ganesh's brother in law tries to kill Muthu for assets.
+But every plans backfired.
+After several incidents, Bala and Abhiram came to know that Muthu is their lost child.
+This made emotional up and downs between the couples, Bala- Abhiram and Gayatri- Ganesh.
+Finally Nathan bring Ganesh and Gayatri to their home and asked them to stay at the top floor of their house and Bala and Abhiram in the ground floor.
+Muthu can live with caring of both couples.
+The series ends by showing Nathan leaves the home and going to pilgrimage this metting a happy ending.